Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Feature Engineering Approaches

 In the analysis phase, eight samples per subject were used for training and testing of the classifier.
 As a classifier, decision trees were used in this research.
 Cross-validation was used in the classification process.
 In their experiment, Alsultan, Warwick, and Wei used eight samples to perform eight cross-validation experiments.
 They used seven samples for training and one sample for testing.
 They used the statistics toolbox in Matlab and two error rates to represent the results - False Accept Rate (FAR) and False Reject Rate (FRR).
 They obtained low error rates in this study and computed the rates of error for a variable number of participants.
-For the decision tree classifier, they obtained a FAR of 0.007, 0.0104 and 0.0109 for 15, 25 and 30 participants respectively.
-Alsultan, Warwick, and Wei obtained a FRR of 0.1, 0.25 and 0.28 for 15, 25 and 30 participants respectively.
-They also used Support Vector Machines (SVMs) for the classification.
-Feature subset selection was used in SVMs based classification in order to decrease the dependency between the features.
+For the decision tree classifier, they obtained a FAR of 0.007, 0.0104, and 0.0109 for 15, 25, and 30 participants respectively.
+They obtained a FRR of 0.1, 0.25, and 0.28 for 15, 25, and 30 participants respectively.

-Alsultan, Warwick, and Wei achieved the best results for a feature set of five features - a FAR of 0.0183 and a FRR of 0.444.
-They computed the error rates for 30 participants.
-The focus was on true intruder's detection in the second part of this study.
+The focus was on true intruder detection in the second part of this study.
 In this part, typing samples from unknown users were used to test the system.
 Here, they used binary classification.
-For the binary classification, they used the training data from 25 legal users and testing data from five intruders.
+For the binary classification, they used the training data from 25 legal users and the testing data from five intruders.
 Each intruder generated three typing samples to test the system.
-For the decision tree classifier, Alsultan, Warwick, and Wei achieved a FAR of 0.011 and a FRR of 0.375 for 25 genuine users without any intruders.
-For the SVMs, they achieved a FAR of 0.0112 and a FRR of 0.49.
-When the data of the five intruders was tested against the genuine users' data, they got the same FAR in case of SVMs.
-In this study, the FRR improved with a value of 0.28 by utilizing non-conventional features.
-The lowest FAR was 0.011 which was also comparable to the results generated by conventional features.
+For the decision tree classifier, they achieved a FAR of 0.011 and a FRR of 0.375 for 25 genuine users without any intruders.
+For the Support Vector Machines (SVMs), they achieved a FAR of 0.0112 and a FRR of 0.49.
+When the data of the five intruders was tested against the genuine users' data, they got the same FAR in the case of SVMs.
+In this study, the FRR improved to a value of 0.28 utilizing non-conventional characteristics.
+The lowest FAR was 0.011, which was also comparable to the results generated by conventional features.